roshanpour/CPSC_452_Final_MB_RP/README.md

 import kagglehub
 path = kagglehub.dataset_download("andradaolteanu/gtzan-dataset-music-genre-classification")
  This command stores the data at location: path.
 Note that the following code might have to be modified to accommodate the user's given path.
 We then moved the data to the present working directory using the command: mv path/* .
- If this does not work, we have also provided the data file in the GitHub repository.

 The remainder of the code is run simply by going through the python notebook sequentially.